 Email policy: I require that your lecture section number is in the subject line of emails.
-Here is how to do this:

-1. Reply to one of emails that I sent from Sakai to the entire class your email and 2) I know which class you're writing about and can respond appropriately.

-2. Use Email in Sakai, send to me: Instructor, via Select Recipients, and leave the subject line blank

-3. Use your Loyola email and put: Chem 101-001 in the subject line, send to shelquist@luc.edu This policy is because I always teach more than one class, and it is even more important since we are online.
-Doing this ensures that: 1) I know you are a student of mine and I will give higher priority to
+Here is how to do this: 1.
+Reply to one of emails that I sent: Chem 101-001 will be in the subject line.
+2. Use Email in Sakai, send to me: Instructor, via Select Recipients, and leave the subject line blank 3.
+Use your Loyola email and put: Chem 101-001 in the subject line, send to shelquist@luc.edu This policy is because I always teach more than one class, and it is even more important when we are online.
+Doing this ensures that: 1) I know you are a student of mine and I will give high priority to your email and 2) I know which class you're writing about and can respond appropriately.
 Email timing: In most cases I will be able to respond within 24 hours Monday-Friday when classes are in session.
 You are encouraged to use office hours to get immediate answers to your questions, and to use your classmates as resources for help.
 You are welcome to email me in the evenings/nighttime - I never have email notifications activated - and you can expect a response sometime during the next day.

-Office Hours policy: Office hours (OH) is one of the Resources for Help, available to give students a regular set of times every week to have access to talk to the instructor outside of scheduled classes.
-For regular, online OH, just show up!
+Office Hours policy: Office hours (OH) is one of the Resources for Help , available to give students a regular set of times every week to have access to talk to the instructor outside of scheduled classes.
+For in-person or online OH, just show up!
 Bring your questions, fully or partially formed, anytime during the times listed.
 Bring a classmate with you or meet your classmates online to work together & get feedback & help.
 All students are encouraged to attend office hours regulars to ask questions or to discuss any issues that arise during the semester.
 Private conversations can occur by request - just show up!

-OH Schedule: Zoom link (click to join, must authenticate / login to your account)

-Mondays, 10-11:30am; Tuesdays 5-6pm; Thursdays 10:30-11:30am and 5-6pm.
-Additional times may be announced as needed, and updates will always be posted on Sakai Resources for Help A limited number of short, individual appointments are available on Fridays via Sakai Sign-up.
-Occasional Sunday afternoon hours will be held online and the schedule will be updated weekly

-You are welcome to ask about additional availability for "drop-ins" online
+OH Schedule: TBA due to our limited in-person start to the semester - will be updated on Sakai Resources for Help A limited number of short, individual appointments will be available weekly via Sakai Sign-up.
+Occasional Sunday afternoon hours will be held and the schedule will be updated weekly You are welcome to ask about additional availability for "drop-ins" online

-TA information

-Our teaching assistant (TA) for the course is Riley Demeulenaere, a Master's student in the department.
-Riley's teaching contributions will include assisting during the Discussion classes and holding regular drop-in help hours.
-The schedule will be posted on Sakai Resources for Help.
-Contact Riley via email at: rdemeulenaere@luc.edu